lukso-network/docs/docs/contracts/overview/Token/customise-transfer-behaviour.md

 ```

 This example is minimalist and only stores a counter as a number.
 Still, any info related to the token transfer could be stored during the transfer (_e.g: the amount, the data passed, the gas price, the balance before and after, etc..._).
-This way, the storage of the token contract can act, for instance, as: 💡
+This way, the storage of the token contract can act, for instance, as:

 - A _"mini explorer"_ for the token contract (without relying on a block explorer and reviewing the complete list of transactions).
 - To query the transactions for a user and provide an analytical view of their balance changes, demonstrating its data analysis capabilities.
-- Showcase which user, smart contract address or protocol are the most active users and traders for this token (being the ones with the higher count under the )
+- Showcase which user, smart contract address or protocol are the most active users and traders for this token (being the ones with the higher count under the `TokensSentTx:<address>` data key).